Italian govt, unions aim for deal on Alitalia job cuts next week - minister

-Abu Dhabi carrier Etihad has demanded cuts to Alitalia's staff of some 14,000 as a condition for a planned investment to return the Italian flag carrier to profit after it received a 500 million euro (397.82 million pounds) state bailout last year.
+Abu Dhabi carrier Etihad has demanded cuts to Alitalia's staff of some 14,000 as a condition for a planned investment to return the Italian flag carrier to profit after it received a 500 million euro ($682 million) state bailout last year.

 "We must agree by the end of next week, also because the chief executive of Etihad will be in Italy.
 By that date everyone must have taken on their own responsibility," Lupi said after a meeting in Rome with trade union organisations.